AADM 101: Introduction to Arts Administration

-An introduction to the fundamental concepts and principles of managing organizations and people in arts-related professions.
-Awareness of the field, private and public arts agencies and an introduction to the functions of visual, performing, and literary arts organizations.
+An introduction to the fundamental concepts and principles of managing organizations and people in the arts-related professions.
+Awareness of the field, private and public arts agencies and an introduction to the functions of visual, performing and literary arts organizations.

 A course designed to help music majors connect to an audience, in order to make music accessible, visceral and relevant.
 It will involve coaching on how to present music to adults and children and will debate the importance of music in our world using the media outlets available as well as other art forms.
 Same as MUSC 284.